Cab Calloway School of the Arts: School symbols

-CCSA's fight song is "Minnie the Moocher" by Cab Calloway despite its many references to drugs and prostitution.
+CCSA's fight song is "Minnie the Moocher" by Cab Calloway, despite its many references to drugs and prostitution.
 The school colors are silver, black, and purple and the mascot is The Spirit, though CCSA does not have athletics.
 CCSA students who want to participate in sports are able to join teams offered by the Charter School of Wilmington, whom they share a building with.

 The Sentinel

 In 2002, the city dedicated Sentinel #3 (known simply as Sentinel), a statue by Jim Paulsen, to CCSA to mark its tenth anniversary.
 Paulsen refurbished the wood and metal structure in early 2002 after vandals destroyed the initial design, unveiled in 1985.
-CCSA and Charter students helped with the restoration and the statue was moved from downtown Wilmington to the front of Cab Callway School in fall 2002.
+CCSA and Charter students helped with the restoration and the statue was moved from downtown Wilmington to the front of Cab Callway School in the fall of 2002.
 In 2003, Sentinel was again the target of vandalism; the perpetrator cut through one of the structure's supporting legs, which cost about $800 to repair.
 A fundraiser was held to cover the cost.